STATEMENT OF FAITH

 3. The Fall of Man

 We believe that Man was created in holiness, under and capable of fulfilling the law of his Creator, but by voluntary transgression fell from that state.
 As natural heirs of our first parents, we are under the federal headship of Adam and share in his guilt.
 All men are inherently sinful and eventually become actual transgressors of the law of God.
-In this state all men deserve the just punishment due their sin: death.
+In this state, all men deserve the just punishment due to their sin: death.

 4. The Person and Work of Christ

 We believe that sinners are relieved of their sin debt only through the mediatorial offices of the Son of God, the Lord Jesus Christ, who is Prophet, Priest, and King.
 He freely took upon himself our nature, yet without sin or diminishing of His deity.
 He perfectly obeyed the law of God and by His death made a full atonement for sin.
 He is risen from the dead and now sits at the right hand of the Father interceding for us.

 We believe salvation is dependent on the gracious and ever-present work of the Triune God: regeneration is a work of grace wrought on our hearts by the Holy Spirit, enabling us to understand the word of God and believe; faith is saving belief in Jesus Christ and all His works; coupled with faith, repentance is the inevitable response of a person who has been regenerated and is now able to see his sin.
 Repentance involves a godly sorrow and a turning from sin.
 Justification is based upon the death and resurrection of Jesus Christ, who imputes his righteousness to sinners and unites them to Himself by grace.
 All this is by faith alone.

 6. The Christian Life